 . . . mile after mile of coastline.

-I was curious about the type and size of house that must be up on the hill with having such an elaborate, and expensive, entry gate . . .
+I was curious about the type and size of house that must be up the hill from here, with having such an elaborate, and expensive, entry gate . . .

 . . .
 I looked back and saw part of it but their must be more hidden out of view.